i-shubham-tech/Interview-Ready-Question/5-NODE-JS-Based.md

 ## 8️⃣ What is the Node.js thread pool?
 - The thread pool is a set of worker threads provided by libuv to handle heavy or blocking operations.
-- By default, it has 4 threads, which Node.js uses to execute heavy tasks in parallel without blocking the main event loop.
+- By default, it has 4 threads, which Node.js uses to execute heavy tasks in parallel without blocking the main thread
 - Once an operation completes, its callback is sent back to the event loop for processing.

 ## 9️⃣ What are Streams in Node.js and their types?